Duct Leakage Test in Croydon, PA

 How a Duct Leakage Test Is Conducted

-duct leakage test is swift, clean, and carried out with no disturbance to residents.
-Most tests in Croydon, PA finish within 30 to 60 minutes, and the benefits to your home’s comfort and efficiency can last for years.
+duct leakage test is hassle-free, clean, and won’t interfere with residents’ daily routines.
+Most tests in Croydon, PA require only 30 to 60 minutes, yet the upgrades can improve your home’s comfort and efficiency well into the future.

 How to Measure Duct Leakage

 Duct leakage is monitored in cubic feet per minute (CFM) per 100 square feet of the conditioned sections of the home.
-Your technician uses a nanometer to measure tiny pressure changes, revealing how much air is escaping through the ducts.
-Understanding this number helps you recognize where issues exist, plan meaningful improvements, and check your home against local energy code requirements in Croydon, PA.
+Your technician uses a nanometer to identify subtle pressure differences, helping determine how much air is leaking from the ducts.
+Understanding this number enables you to recognize problem areas, consider efficiency improvements, and verify that your home meets local energy code requirements in Croydon, PA.

 Cost of Excessive Duct Leakage